 Want to exercise more?
 Don’t limit your options to a gym membership — consider golf.
 It has more health benefits than you think.

-Here are four ways hitting the links can positively impact your overall health:
+Here are four ways hitting the links can have a positive impact on your overall health:

 If you leave the cart at the pro shop and walk with your clubs, golf is an excellent cardiovascular and strength-bearing activity.

-“Golf is a better workout than most people think because you’re moving for four to five hours during an 18-hole round,” says Gary Ng, a Vancouver-based avid golfer and founder of the site Vancouver Golf Review.
+“Golf is a better workout than most people think because you’re moving for four to five hours during an 18-hole round,” says Gary Ng, a Vancouver-based avid golfer and founder of the Vancouver Golf Review website.
 “If you’re not a fan of walking, golf will make it fun.
 It’s a great way to build stamina and endurance.”

 While this is a benefit of being active outdoors, just be sure to take appropriate measures to protect yourself.
 Apply sunscreen frequently, wear a hat and sunglasses, and bring along a water bottle.